matthewlouisdavisBioStat/lgspline/README.md

 This R package implements Lagrangian multiplier smoothing splines, which reformulate smoothing splines through constrained optimization.
 This approach provides direct access to predictor-response relationships through interpretable coefficients, unlike other formulations that require post-fitting algebraic manipulation.

-Additionally, this package allows for fitting survival models, GLMs, MMRMs, and many other modelsunder arbitrary linear equality and inequality constraints upon coefficients.
+Additionally, this package allows for fitting survival models, GLMs, MMRMs, and many other models under arbitrary linear equality and inequality constraints upon coefficients.

 I have ensured that asymptotic confidence interval coverage remains at the nominal 95% level for all models contained in this package, including for survival models and models with marginal correlation structures.